anjulismith13/partner-search/README.md

 The search results can be toggled open or closed to view the responses and the distribution of each response:
 ![Toggling Results](img/searchPage/TogglingResults.gif)

 The expiration date for the partner's use of this service is encrypted in the API Token.
-If an API Token expires (or is invalid in any way), the search module is greyed out and the following message appears:
+If an API Token expires (or is invalid in any way), the search module is greyed out and inaccessible and the following message appears:
 ![Invalid API Token](img/searchPage/invalidAPIToken.PNG)

 ## Partner Management